The Top 9 Free Online English Level Tests (with Answers)

 - OPI and OPIc: The Oral Proficiency Interview primarily measures your speaking skills, while the OPIc is the same exam, but entirely administered by a computer.
 You’re usually rated on a scale ranging from “novice” to “superior.”

 How Good Is Your English?
-9 Online English Level Tests to Find Out Now!
+The Top 9 Free Online English Level Tests (with Answers)

-Here’s a list of some online English level tests that you can take to know how good your English is.
+Here’s a list of some online English tests with answers that you can take to know how good your English is.
 Of course, there are many ways to test a student’s proficiency, and these tests all focus on different aspects of the language, including grammar, reading comprehension skills, etc.

 This site contains a free and short test that focuses on your vocabulary and grammar.
 You’ll be asked only 15 questions that get harder or easier depending on your responses.
 Once you complete it, you’ll know your English level from A1 to C2.
 Based on that info, it tells you what your score would likely be on an official English exam like IELTS or TOEFL.